The Dog Island: Gameplay

 The player can explore 23 locations, one of which is only used for the prologue section and a brief plot-related visit midgame, while another is only visited as part of the end-game dungeon, a point of no return.
 While most locations contain enemies, there are several that acts as a hub, where there is no enemy and the player can buy items or sleep, which fully replenishes their HP.
 Sleeping is for free when done in their house in Pupsville; otherwise, the player has to pay a bone.
 The player can also save through a mailbox and store items in a chest for later use (the game only permits a number of items in the inventory) in the hubs.
 After clearing a story task, the player can talk with an NPC called Boris, who can deliver the player between certain locations for a bone fee.
 Boris can be spotted in all hubs and some hostile areas.
-Additionally, a letter system is featured, where the player can receive and reply letters as part of the tasks, though this can only be done in Pupsville.
+Additionally, a letter system is featured, where the player can receive and reply to letters as part of the tasks, though this can only be done in Pupsville.

 On the Wii, the character is controlled by use of the Wii Remote moving an on-screen cursor around.
 On the PlayStation 2 version, it is through free movement via the controller.